425910939/Some_sample_code/src/esp-idf/components/nvs_flash/nvs_partition_generator/README.rst

 ------------

 :component_file:`nvs_flash/nvs_partition_generator/nvs_partition_gen.py` utility is designed to help create a binary file, compatible with NVS architecture defined in :doc:`Non-Volatile Storage </api-reference/storage/nvs_flash>`, based on user provided key-value pairs in a CSV file.
 Utility is ideally suited for generating a binary blob, containing data specific to ODM/OEM, which can be flashed externally at the time of device manufacturing.
-This helps manufacturers set unique value for various parameters for each device, e.g. serial number, while using same application firmware for all devices.
+This helps manufacturers set unique value for various parameters for each device, e.g. serial number, while using same application firmaware for all devices.

 Prerequisites
 -------------